pypa/packaging.python.org/source/glossary.rst

         distribution package is the file an end-user can download from the internet and install.

+        Despite ":term:`package`" having a :term:`second meaning
-        It is common in Python to use the simpler term ":term:`package`" when referring to distribution packages.
+        <import package>`, it is common in Python simply to say "package"
+        to refer to distribution packages.
 For example, the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages," which refers to distribution packages.

     Egg